IlyasTcr/fake-instagram-accounts/README.md

-# Instagram Spam Detection: A Data-Driven Approach to Identifying Fake Profiles
+# Instagram Spam Detection: A Data-Driven Approach to Identify Fake Profiles

 ## Table of Contents
 1. [Motivation](#motivation)